material-motion/material-motion/CONTRIBUTING.md

 1. [Propose the change as a discussion](https://www.gitbook.com/book/featherless/material-motion-starmap/discussions).

 If no consensus is able to be reached then the pull request will be closed and the terminology will not be changed.

+# How to contribute to implementations

+The Starmap defines the goals we all hope to strive for.

 ### The small print